 The surname Jefceck was first found in Worcestershire where Geoffrey Geffcoke was registered in the Subsidy Rolls of 1327.
 A few years later, William Gefcok was found in the Subsidy Rolls for Staffordshire in 1332 and again, in Staffordshire, Emota Jeffecockes was registered there in the Subsidy Rolls for 1380.

 Early History of the Jefceck family

-Another 167 words (12 lines of text) are included under the topic Early Jefceck History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Jefceck research.
+Another 114 words (8 lines of text) covering the years 1616 and 1713 are included under the topic Early Jefceck History in all our PDF Extended History products and printed products wherever possible.

 Jefceck Spelling Variations